18F/acquisitions.18f.gov/README.md

 In the interest of API-first development, information about the projects on the site is built by consuming that API rather than building it into the templates.

+### Templated documents

+Since many projects will require the same documents, the app includes some templates that can be filled in automatically with data from the database.

+Because the documents need to be frozen at some point in time, but we'd like to be able to update the templates iteratively, the documents are generated and the raw Markdown is saved as part of a buy's data.
+This means that later document regeneration may be necessary, but also prevents surprise changes and allows a buy's documents to be customized away from the template if necessary.

+Templates are currently stored within [the `projects` app](./projects/templates/projects/markdown/), though it may make sense for them to get their own app at some point.

+In creating new templates, there are a couple things to know:

+- The top-level header should use the underline style rather than hashtags.
+For whatever reason, the Markdown renderer doesn't seem to pick up a header in the first line, and Django won't allow a blank first line for the field.
+- blockquotes don't seem to work right now

 ### UAA Authentication